 - outstanding work of leaders in anticipating and responding to local and national initiatives, particularly in drama and media studies pedagogy.

-You will go on to apply this understanding while on placement at two different kinds of school or college over the duration of the course.
-Placements are likely to be based in inner London and will allow you to have access to a diverse range of pupils as well as the rich cultural context of the capital.
+During Term One students are introduced to a range of educational and drama-specific strategies and will engage with a range of issues in contemporary education and learn from a variety of subject specialists in areas such as Special Educational Needs and behaviour management.
+Students will go on to apply this understanding while on placement at two different kinds of school or college over the duration of the course.
+Placements are likely to be based in inner London, allowing access to a diverse range of pupils, as well as the rich cultural context of the capital.

-On successful completion of the course you will gain Qualified Teacher Status.
+On successful completion of the course students gain Qualified Teacher Status.
 The course has two possible exit routes: either a Professional Certificate of Education or a Postgraduate Certificate of Education.
-The latter qualification includes 60 master’s level credits which can also be automatically transferred onto the MA Applied Theatre (Drama in the Community and Drama Education) course.
+The latter qualification includes 60 master’s level credits which can also be automatically transferred onto Central’s MA Applied Theatre (Drama in the Community and Drama Education) course.